The Spanish pisto recipe from here in the Malaga province of Andalusia is traditionally vegan until the egg is placed on top.

 If you travel up north, you’ll get a different variation of pisto; in fact, almost every region of Spain apparently has its own variety of this traditional dish.

-If you’re like me and you love all vegetables, you can’t really go wrong with this.
+If you like all vegetables, you can’t really go wrong with this.
 Personally, I couldn’t get fed up with veggies – ever!

-You can add whatever you like to a Pisto but if you want it to be traditional then here are the normal ingredients to use.
+You can add whatever you like to make a pisto but if you want it to be traditional then here are the normal ingredients to use.

 - Green or red pepper (or both)

-I prefer to make my Pisto with eggplant but without potato because I love to use up the veggies from the vegetable garden.
-I don’t really eat that much potato to be honest yet I love eggplant (and have lots in the garden!) so that’s a must.
-But I see no need to add potato.
+I prefer to make my pisto with eggplant and no potato because I love to use up the veggies from the vegetable garden.

 - You can use red &/or green pepper, zucchini &/or eggplant, &/or potatoes